maxtaco/tamejs/README.md

 control flows, so we've included it in the main runtime library.

-The `Rendezvous` is similar to a blocking condition variable (or a "Hoare sytle monitor") in threaded programming.
+The `Rendezvous` is similar to a blocking condition variable (or a "Hoare style monitor") in threaded programming.

 #### tame.Rendezvous.id (i).defer (slots,...)